-Proposed Format for Area of Specialization: :
+Proposed Format for Area of Specializati on:

 Semester: Year:

-Advisory Committee Approval The program of study has been approved the advisory committee. by the advisory committee.
-Any changes must be approved by
+Advisory Committee Approvements The program of study has been approve the advisory committee.
+Major Professor: al ed by the advisory committee.
+Any changes must be approved by Date

 Major Professor: Date

 Committee Member: Date

 Committee Member: Date

 Committee Member: Date

 Graduate Coordinator: Date

-(Graduate Coordinator is to sign as ve candidacy) rification prior to the student's advancement to
+(Graduate Coordinator is to sign as candidacy) verification prior to the student's advancement to

-Copies of this form are to be distributed to the graduate program assistant. he major professor, the department head, and the
+Copies of this form are to be distributed to graduate program assistant. o the major professor, the department head, and the